 In simple terms:

-There are eight models in this range, billed as super-comfortable road bikes for commuting, day rides and light touring.
+There are seven models in this range, billed as super-comfortable road bikes for commuting, day rides and light touring.
 The more recent models feature an entirely new frame in 6061 aluminium and fork with carbon fibre blades.
 We took a closer look here.

 The entry-level model in Decathlon’s road bikes range, the RC100 is built around a 6061 aluminium frame with a geometry that’s designed for comfort.
 The top tube is shorter than that of a traditional road bike and the head tube is longer so the ride position is a little more relaxed, putting less strain on your back and neck.
 A sloping top tube reduces the standover height.